alexanderosmith/alexanderosmith.com/_posts/2023-01-09-ComicsAndStuff.md

 ## Book Review: _Comics and Stuff_ by Henry Jenkins

 Jenkins says you can read these chapters independently as if they were articles to themselves.
 That's only sort of true.
-Further, that _could_ have been true and I think _should_ have been true.
+Further, that _could_ have been true and I think _should_ have been.
 Each chapter builds on the last, so there is an arch of the book that is a close textual analysis driven around-about various graphic novel oriented representations of "stuff."

 In particular, the book begins with the obvious: "stuff" here is comic oriented account of materialism of daily life.
 Then he points to the fact that comics use "stuff" to curate and invest in memories.
 In doing so, a narrative becomes more interactive and allows for (dis)continuities that are subjective across readers.
 That is, comics account for authors' literal collecting habits of stuff as a semiotic reflexivity of memory itself which creates the comic based narrative.
 As such, this book offers some hot takes about affective investments in between the reader and the artist.